smknstd/modern-php-cheatsheet/README.md

 ![php-version-80](https://shields.io/badge/php->=8.0-blue)

 Since PHP 8.0, there is a new interface named `Stringable`, that indicates a class has a `__toString()` magic method.
-PHP automatically adds the Stringable interface to all classes that implement a __toString() method.
+PHP automatically adds the Stringable interface to all classes that implement that method.

 ```php
 interface Stringable {